abolfazlnasr/badd/README.md

 It's a simple add blocker chrome extension which block some global and Iran local advertisement provider services.

-This is my exercise for cyber security course university.
+This is my exercise for cyber security course at university.